wwcodemanila/WWCodeManila-PHP/docs/README.md

 # Women Who Code Manila PHP Study Group

+We will learn the basic concepts of programming using PHP.
+This can be your jump off towards web development, scripting, data processing and more!

+Let's spread our knowledge of PHP and learn more!

 ![PHP](_media/php-logo.png)

 **PHP** is a popular general-purpose scripting language that is especially suited to web development.